RemBus is an industrial device that enables ModBus devices to communicate with eachother over a 2.4Ghz LoRa® link.

 Note that at any point of time you can put the device in recovery mode by pressing the Reset button 5 times.

 If the device encounters a critical issue it restarts in Recovery mode.
 During this mode, the LED blinks rapidly 5 every 1 second.
-At the same time it starts an Access Point named RECOVERY xxxxxxx
+At the same time it starts an Access Point named RECOVERY xxxxxxx.

 If no device onnects to it after 30 seconds it turns off the WiFi and tries to self-recover by disabling the offending module.
 If it succeeds, the device might have limited functionality, but might be accessible for manual intervention.